zettsu-t/cppMockgen/howToUse.md

 method.

-For the decorators, a switch variable is always a class member variable because tester codes may not get instances the decorators.
+For the decorators, a switch variable is always a class member variable because tester code may not get instances the decorators.

 ### Mock functions called via pointers to free functions